Monkeys infected with COVID-19 develop immunity in studies, a positive sign for vaccines

 Although scientists have assumed that antibodies produced in response to the new coronavirus virus are protective, there has been scant scientifically rigorous evidence to back that up.

-In one of the new studies, researchers infected nine monkeys with COVID-19, the illness caused by the novel coronavirus.
-After they recovered, the team exposed them to the virus again and the animals did not get sick.
+In one of the new studies, researchers infected nine monkeys with the novel coronavirus.
+After the animals recovered from illness, the team exposed them to the virus again and the animals did not get sick.

 The findings suggest that they “do develop natural immunity that protects against re-exposure,” said Dr. Dan Barouch, a researcher at the Center for Virology and Vaccine Research at Harvard’s Beth Israel Deaconness Medical Center in Boston, whose studies were published in the journal Science.